Court of Owls: Film

-The Court of Owls appears in Batman vs. Robin, consisting of the Grandmaster (voiced by Robin Atkin Downes), socialite Samantha Vanaver (voiced by Grey DeLisle), and an unidentified Talon (voiced by Jeremy Sisto), the son of an abusive jewel thief.
-Throughout the film, Talon attempts help Robin realize his potential and join the Court.
+The Court of Owls appears in Batman vs. Robin, consisting of the Grandmaster (voiced by Robin Atkin Downes), socialite Samantha Vanaver (voiced by Grey DeLisle), and an unidentified Talon (voiced by Jeremy Sisto) who is the son of an abusive jewel thief.
+Throughout the film, Talon attempts to help Robin realize his potential and join the Court.
 However, Talon betrays them after refusing to kill a kidnapped Robin and seizes control of the Court's army of zombified Talons.
 After his army is destroyed by Batman, Nightwing, and Alfred Pennyworth and he is defeated by Robin, Talon commits suicide.